 A 1966 Hammer Horror movie.
 Haunted by the terrors she saw in Africa, schoolteacher Gwen Mayfield accepts a teaching position in the seemingly harmless English countryside, only to encounter mysterious occurrences such as a boy falling into a coma, a headless doll found impaled with pins, which leads her to start re-living her African nightmare all over again.
 The climactic witch coven scene is usually considered somewhat farcical.

 A 1967 best-selling horror novel by American author Ira Levin, made into an acclaimed film in 1968.
-In the story, a young couple, Rosemary and Guy, move into an apartment across from Minnie and Roman Castavet, an eccentric elderly couple who turn out to be the leaders of a coven of witches and Satanists.
-In the end, Rosemary gives birth to the Satanists’ long-awaited anti-Christ, after her husband allowed the Devil to impregnate her in exchange for a successful career.
+In the story, a young couple, Rosemary and Guy, move into an apartment across from Minnie and Roman Castavet, an eccentric elderly couple who turn out to be the leaders of a long-awaited anti-Christ, after her husband allowed the Devil to impregnate her in exchange for a successful career.